Finding a quality pair of yoga pants in 2020 is like searching for a needle in a haystack. It's easy to get overwhelmed by the excess and sameness.

 You can get CompressionZ leggings in solid black and 8 bright designs.
 Mind that the fabric will look slightly shiny instead of matte.
 Just in case you get disappointed with the product or the size is not right, the company guarantees give 100% of your money back without questions asked.

-Yogipace Bootcut Yoga Pants are a real catch for tall, long-legged ladies.
-Finally, there are pants that cover your ankles if you’re 6’ or higher and come in a variety of sizes.
+Yogipace Bootcut Yoga Pants are a real catch for tall, long-legged ladies - they will cover your ankles even if you're 6' or higher.

 Petite yogis have found these pants to run a bit too long contrary to the Yogipace sizing chart.
 Several users also noticed that there was no consistency in the product sizes: two pairs of pants of the same size tend to sit slightly differently.